LibraryOfCongress/bagit-java/trunk/README.txt

 6. Added version-aware handling of filepath delimiters.

+For questions or problems, please post to the loc-xferutils mailing list at https://lists.sourceforge.net/lists/listinfo/loc-xferutils-mail.
-For questions or problems, contact Justin Littman (jlit@loc.gov).
+For further assistance, contact Justin Littman (jlit@loc.gov).